GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

 ### Permissions {: #perms }

-A permission is only required to access the `url`, `pendingUrl`, `title`, and `favIconUrl` of [`tabs.Tab`][tab] or to capture a screenshot.
-Consider the following when requesting permissions:
+One of the following permissions is required to access sensitive [`tabs.Tab`][tab] properties, like the `url`, `pendingUrl`, `title`, and `favIconUrl` or to capture a screenshot:

+[Host permissions][doc-match]
-[Host permissions][doc-match] : Host permissions grant an extension the ability to interact with sensitive properties on matching tabs.
+: Host permissions grant an extension the ability to interact with sensitive Tab properties on matching tabs.
 They also allow an extension to perform more dangerous Tabs API actions that require user consent such as [injecting content scripts](#method-executeScript), [inserting](#method-insertCSS)/[removing](#method-removeCSS) CSS, and [capturing screenshots](#method-captureVisibleTab) on matching pages.